-Since the Company began distributing FC2 in 2007, it has been shipped toeither or both commercial (private sector) and public health sector markets in 144 countries.
+Since the Company began distributing FC2 in 2007, it has been shipped to either or both commercial (private sector) and public health sector markets in 144 countries.
 It is marketed to consumers through distributors, public health programs and retailers in 16 countries.

 The Company's standard credit terms vary from 30 to 120 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-The Company has agreed to credit terms of up to 150 days with our distributor in the Republic of South Africa.
 For the most recent order of 15 million units under the Brazil tender, the Company has agreed to up to 360 day credit terms with our distributor in Brazil, subject to earlier payment upon receipt of payment by the distributor from the Brazilian government.
-For the past twelve months, the Company's average days' sales outstanding has averaged approximately212 days.
+For the past twelve months, the Company's average days' sales outstanding has averaged approximately 245 days.
 Over the past five years, the Company's bad debt expense has been less than 0.02 percent of product sales.
-The balance in the allowance for doubtful accounts was \$38,103 and \$48,068 at March 31, 2016 and September 30, 2015, respectively.
+The balance in the allowance for doubtful accounts was \$38,103 and \$48,068 at June 30, 2016 and September 30, 2015, respectively.